Threshold Psychotherapy is the practice through which I offer psychotherapy to individuals, both online and face-to-face in the North West.

 Fee: 50 min session: £45

-To speak with any of our therapists please fill in the form below.
-We will get in touch shortly via email or SMS to arrange an Introductory Call
+To arrange an Introductory Call please fill in the form below.
+We will get in touch shortly via email.

-For trainees looking to join Threshold: please note we are not accepting new members for the remainder of 2025.
+For trainees looking to join Threshold: please note we are not accepting new members in the first half of 2026.